computational-psychology/stimupy/manuscript/paper.md

 As far as we know `stimupy` is the only package that:

 - contains a wide variety of visual stimuli, from simple geometric shapes to complex illusions
-- includes ready-to-use replications of existing stimulus sets (e.g. ModelFest)
+- includes ready-to-use replications of existing stimulus sets (e.g., ModelFest)
 - makes it easy to create new stimuli because (1) stimulus functions use parameters which are familiar to vision scientists, and (2) it provides building blocks and masks which can be used to assemble more complicated geometries
 - uses flexible output structures (NumPy arrays, and Python dictionaries) and hence makes it easy to interact with the stimulus arrays and store additional information
-  (e.g. stimulus descriptions, stimulus masks, experimental data)
+  (e.g., stimulus descriptions, stimulus masks, experimental data)
 - is modular and therefore easy to extend with new stimulus functions, and new stimulus sets
-- is hierarchical in a sense that more complex stimulus functions (e.g. visual illusions) use more basic stimulus functions (e.g. components)
+- is hierarchical in a sense that more complex stimulus functions (e.g., visual illusions) use more basic stimulus functions (e.g., components)
-- comes with application-oriented documentation, including interactive Jupyter Notebooks
+- comes with application-oriented documentation, including interactive Jupyter Notebooks [@kluyver2016]

 `stimupy` is a free and open-source Python package which can be easily downloaded and installed via standard package managers,